 Calculus: 1 credit - In this high school level course, students are expected to use their mathematical knowledge and practices to solve problems.
 This course strengthens students' understanding of functions in preparation for the process of differentiation and integration.
 Calculus concepts explored include limits and continuity, derivatives, definite integrals, exponential and logarithmic functions, trigonometric functions, and techniques of integration.
 Emphasis is placed on the exploration of real-world calculus applications.
-Instruction will include appropriate use of technology to facilitate continued development of students' high order thinking skills.
+Instruction will include appropriate use of technology to facilitate continued development of students' higher-order thinking skills.

 Essentials of High School Math: 1 credit - Build computational fluency with all real numbers including fractions, decimals, integers and rational numbers.
 Learn to solve problems involving exponents, proportions, data analysis and probability.
 Discover geometric transformations and the Pythagorean Theorem.
 Explore algebraic expressions, equations, and inequalities.
 Includes problem solving with direct real-world applications.
-Students in this course are automatically enrolled in the requisite companion course: Building Mathematical Mastery